almondheil/csc213-give-take/README.md

 # Example usage

-First, one user must send the other a file:
+First, one user must send the other a file, and the port that has been opened will be displayed.

 ```
 [heilalmond@even] ~ $ ./give fakeuser file.txt